con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > shes rab chen po blo chen ldan/ /
 > mkhas pa chen po thabs che ba/ /

-Boundless in being suffused with great kindness,
+Unmeasurable, suffused with great kindness,
-Enriched with great compassion, the foremost mind,
+The foremost mind, enriched with great compassion,
 The great wise one, the great intelligent one,
 Great dexterous one, with methods ever great, (38)